|

 over the period.
 You can select which type of moving average is used to

 produce the desired amount of smoothing on the RSI indicator.
+Calculation The RSI

 computations are not difficult, but they are tedious.
 You first